Shaktal/any_iterator/README.md

 ```

 ### Benchmarks
-There are some simple microbenchmarks included using Google Benchmark.
+There are some simple microbenchmarks included within the `implementation/benchmarks` folder, using Google Benchmark.
 These are provided to give some perspective on the relative performance of using the iterator directly or using an `any_iterator`.

 These can be built by cloning the repository as above and initializing CMake (preferably using the `-DCMAKE_BUILD_TYPE=Release` flag) and then calling `make AnyIteratorBenchmarks`.